AnaviTechnology/anavi-docs/anavi-macro-pad-2/anavi-macro-pad-2-datasheet.md

 ## Hardware Schematics

-ANAVI Macro Pad 2 [schematics are available at GitHub](https://github.com/AnaviTechnology/anavi-macro-pad-2) and it utilize the following pins on Microchip ATtiny85:
+ANAVI Macro Pad 2 [schematics are available at GitHub](https://github.com/AnaviTechnology/anavi-macro-pad-2).
+It utilizes the following pins on Microchip ATtiny85:

 | Component           | Pins                            |
 | ------------------- |:------------------------------- |